Wonder Wheel (film)

 The film served as the closing night selection at the 55th New York Film Festival on October 14, 2017, and was released on December 1, 2017, by Amazon Studios.
-The film received mixed reviews, but with praise for Kate Winslet's performance and the cinematography.
+The film received mixed reviews, with criticism for Allen's screenplay, but widespread praise for Winslet's performance and Vittorio Storaro's cinematography.

 Plot

 Mickey Rubin, a Coney Island lifeguard who aspires to be a playwright like Eugene O'Neill, narrates through the fourth wall.
 Carolina, the daughter of Humpty Rannell, arrives at the boardwalk looking for Ginny Rannell, her father's second wife who works as a waitress at the clam shack.
 She begs Ginny to let her live with them, but Ginny leaves it up to Humpty, who angrily kicked her out when she married her mobster boyfriend Frank and threw away her college education and chance for a better life.
 Carolina tells him she is on the run from Frank, who she believes wants to kill her because she gave evidence of mob activity to the FBI.
 Humpty lets her stay on the condition that she save money to return to college and better her life.
 Ginny gets her a waitressing job where she works.
 Soon, Mobsters Angelo and Nick come around, asking Humpty and Ginny for Carolina, but they deny having seen her and the mobsters leave.

 Ginny used to be an actress and was happily married, but her infidelity caused her husband to divorce her.
 She and Humpty are raising her young son Ritchie, a troubled boy who habitually gets into trouble by setting fires.
 She is unhappy with Humpty and life on the boardwalk, and begins carrying on an affair with Mickey.
 Humpty is an angry and loud recovering alcoholic who runs the carousel and goes fishing with his friends to bring home dinner.
 He finds joy and patience for life with Carolina around, and he pays for her to attend night school.